BrainCircuitsBehaviorLab/village/_sources/protocols/camera.md.txt

 Create a file inside your project's `code` directory and define a class that inherits from `CustomAreaBase`, setting `area_index` to the area it replaces (1-4).
 The system detects it automatically.
+Create the area by adding polygons and/or circles — any number of each (zero or more), in any combination.

 ```python
 from village.custom_classes.custom_area_base import CustomAreaBase